 - ROOTS Young Adult Shelter is able to open its doors each night thanks to its volunteers who set up and clean up shelter areas, prepare and serve meals, hand out supplies, build positive relationships with guests, and more.

 - DESC* provides effective and affordable solutions to homelessness, including 279 emergency shelter beds and over 600 apartments.
 Volunteers can help homeless men and women with their resumes, sort and organize clothing donations, lead social activity groups, and more.

-*This organization is one of our Feel Good Checking partners.
-When you open a free Feel Good Checking account, we donate $20 to the non-profit partner of your choice.
-Since we began the Feel Good Checking program, it has raised over $205,000 for local non-profits.
+*This organization has been one of our non-profit Feel Good Checking partners in the past.
+Currently, when you open a free Feel Good Checking account, we donate $20 to Ada Developers Academy.
+(Ada Developers Academy is a training program located in Seattle, Washington for women and gender diverse people who want to become software developers.)
+Since we began the Feel Good Checking program, it has raised over $212,000 for local non-profits.